-After clicking the OK button an exposure with the selected CCD is taken and shown along with the status menu (see the figure below).
-Select the guide star by moving the selection box on it and start the tracking process by clicking the Resume button.
+After clicking the OK button an exposure on the selected CCD is taken and shown along with the status menus (see Figure below).
+Select the guide star by dropping the small pixel box on it and start the tracking process by clicking the Resume button.